GDSC-CPU/tf-workshop/slides/workshop-nn/congrats-train-test.md

 <Congratz
-  achievement="knowing an industry best-practice in ML" message="Train-test Split" secondary='You have just "held out" a portion of your data from the machine.' caveat="Though it was already split by TF/Keras for us, the last exercise today will let you do this yourself." compact
+  achievement="knowing an industry best-practice in ML" message="Train-test Split" secondary='You have just "hidden" a portion of your data from the machine.' caveat="Though it was already split by TF/Keras for us, the last exercise today will let you do this yourself." compact
 />